-Deprivation is deeply entrenched in Walsall and had worsened during the recession, although this has recently improved.
+Deprivation is deeply entrenched in Walsall and had worsened during the recession.
 Key facts are:

 - There are extremes of deprivation, with central and western areas typically much more deprived than eastern areas, although pockets of deprivation exist even in the more affluent parts of the borough.

-- Walsall fares particularly badly in terms of income (18th), employment (30th) and education, skills & training deprivation (12th), and many of the issues that challenge the borough match the geography of deprivation.
+- Walsall fares particularly badly in terms of income (16th), education, skills & training deprivation (11th) and employment (38th) and many of the issues that challenge the borough match the geography of deprivation.

 - The high and increasing levels of child poverty puts additional demands on services.
-Walsall ranks 18th of 152 upper tier local authorities for income deprivation affecting children index (IDACI 2015) with the Borough’s relative deprivation increasing over time.
+Walsall ranks 17th for income deprivation affecting children index (IDACI 2019) with the Borough’s relative deprivation increasing over time (27th in 2015).

 - 1 in 3 (29.9%) aged under 16 years are living in low income families, higher than the national average of 20.1% (HMRC, 2016).